Drivers scramble as cash falls from armored truck on freeway | Politics

 Authorities didn't immediately say how much money was lost.
 However, at least a dozen people had returned money they collected to the CHP by Friday afternoon, the San Diego Union-Tribune reported.

 “People are bringing in a lot,” Martin said.
 “People got a lot of money.”
-The freeway was reopened shortly before 11 am.(AP) RUP RUP
+The freeway was reopened shortly before 11 AM.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)